-Your heart pumps blood round your body carrying oxygen and nutrients.
+Heart Your heart pumps blood round your body carrying oxygen and nutrients.
 Without the heart, your organs wouldn’t get oxygen.
 Your heart, either the whole heart or the heart valves, could save the life of someone with heart failure or a heart defect.

-Your lungs supply oxygen to your blood and clear carbon dioxide from your body.
+Lungs Your lungs supply oxygen to your blood and clear carbon dioxide from your body.
 Without healthy lungs you can’t breathe properly.
 Your two lungs could save the lives of up to two people.

-Your liver produces bile to clean out your body.
-If your liver isn’t working properly, you will feel tired, experience nausea, vomiting, decreased apetite, brown urine, or jaundice – yellowing in the whites of your eyes.
+Liver Your liver produces bile to clean out your body.
+If your liver isn’t working properly, you will feel tired, experience nausea, vomiting, decreased appetite, brown urine, or jaundice – yellowing in the whites of your eyes.
 Your liver can be transplanted whole or in some cases the cells (hepatocytes) can be transplanted.

-Your pancreas produces insulin to control your blood sugar.
+Pancreas Your pancreas produces insulin to control your blood sugar.
 If your pancreas is not working correctly your blood sugar level rises, leading to diabetes.
 Your pancreas can be transplanted whole or in some cases the cells that produce insulin (islet cells) can be transplanted to treat people with very severe type 1 diabetes.

-The small bowel (small intestine) absorbs nutrients and minerals from the food we eat.
+Small Bowel The small bowel (small intestine) absorbs nutrients and minerals from the food we eat.
 If your small intestine fails, you wouldn’t be able to absorb food.
 You would need to get nutrition from an alternative method, such as through a drip into your vein.